 Transcendental Consciousness and Scripture

 Scriptures are not a set of answers but a mine field of volatile questions that require each individual to provide her/his creative answers not from the text but from out of the raw materials of her/his own life.
 In other words, scriptures no fetish whose physical presence is some kind of protection or whose memorization is going to determine for one what one must do in any given situation.
 Such a fetish, Kant proposes, is valuable particularly for those who don’t read it.
-(Religion [Cambridge, ed.], 116)
+(Religion AA VI: 107)

-Nonetheless, Critical Idealism values the scriptures since there is a natural (not a necessary) need to demand “something that the senses can hold on to, som confirmation from experience …” (Religion [Ibid.], 118) in all traditions.
+Nonetheless, Critical Idealism values the scriptures because there is a natural (not a necessary) need to demand “something that the senses can hold on to, some confirmation from experience …” (Religion AA VI: 109) in all traditions.
 Yet, the value of scripture is not the contingency of its historical revelation but that it is of value “since … the moral improvement of human beings … constitutes the true end of all religion of reason, it [moral improvement] will also contain the supreme principle of all scriptural exegesis.”
-(Ibid., 119-120) Kant defends the confidence that there is only one scripture for any particular tradition “… since … given the present situation of human insight, some new revelation ushered in through new miracles can hardly be expected, the most reasonable and … fairest thing to do, once a book is already in place, is to use it from then on as the basis of ecclesiastical instruction.”
-(Ibid., 136) However, Kant is entirely clear that “… true religion is not to be placed in the knowledge or the profession of what God does or has done for our salvation, but in what we must do to become worthy of it; and this can never be anything but what possesses an unquestionably unconditional value …, and every human being can … be fully certain of its necessity without the slightest scriptural learning.”
-(Ibid., 136)
+(Ibid.
+AA VI: 112) Kant defends the confidence that there is only one scripture for any particular tradition “… since … given the present situation of human insight, some new revelation ushered in through new miracles can hardly be expected, the most reasonable and … fairest thing to do, once a book is already in place, is to use it from then on as the basis of ecclesiastical instruction.”
+(Ibid.
+AA VI: 132) However, Kant is entirely clear that “… true religion is not to be placed in the knowledge or the profession of what God does or has done for our salvation, but in what we must do to become worthy of it; and this can never be anything but what possesses an unquestionably unconditional value …, and every human being can … be fully certain of its necessity without the slightest scriptural learning.”
+(Ibid.
+AA VI: 133)

 “Every faith which, as historical, bases itself on books, needs for guarantee a learned public in which it can be controlled … through writers who were the contemporaries of the faith’s first propagators yet in no way suspect of special collusion with them, and whose connection with our present authors has remained unbroken.
 The pure faith of reason, on the contrary, does not need any such documentation but is its own proof.”
-(Ibid., 133-134)
+(Ibid.
+AA VI: 129)

 An example: the Christian gospels are not valuable for the historical accuracy of the details at the end of the life of Jesus.
 Rather, the Christian gospels are valuable for their (ambiguous) portrayal of Jesus as an ethical teacher (in the Weberian notion of an “ideal type”).
 In other words, the Christian gospels don’t provide us with a road-map of specifics for the cultivation of our moral capacity, but they do provide a most profound example of the significance of practical reason over theoretical reason that must be cultivated and exercised by the individual, not be mere emulation of other prefect examples.

-Kant employs on at least four occasions the example of the story of Abraham and Isaac to make the point that something is not right because it is found in the scriptures.
+Kant employs on at least four occasions the example of the story of Abraham and Isaac to make the point that something is not right merely because it is found in the scriptures.
 Rather, something is right because it is right, and if it happens to be in the scriptures that is secondary to its truth, not the condition for its being true.
 Not even a miraculous revelation can make something that is wrong right: “… that I should not kill my good son is completely certain; but that you are God because you appear to me [to be so] is not something certain, and it cannot be certain even when your voice blasts out of (the visible) heaven.”
-(Author’s translation) (Streit der Faklutäten [Weischedel ed.], 33*)
+(Trans.
+McG) (Conflict of the Faculties AA VII: 63*)

 Were there to be such a voice, one would have to test its objectivity on the basis of criteria that one cannot hear, and the criteria would have to include the question: what are the consequences of such a voice for the exercise of the moral capacity of practical reason (i.e., for pure religion)?
 The most obvious consequence would be to transform our moral obligation into attempts to encourage divine pleasure and to win divine favor.
 If such would be the case, then our understanding of religion would undermine the very religion that we know is necessary.

 In Section IV of Religion Kant speaks of the Christian religion as an example of a “learned religion.”
 He proposes that we must distinguish between a “pure rational faith and … [a]revealed faith (fides statuaria).
 The first … [is] faith freely accepted by everyone (fides elicita), the second as a commanded faith (fides imperata).”
-(Religion [Cambridge ed.], 160) He then proceeds to distinguish between the Christian religion and the Christian faith.
+(Religion AA VI: 163) He then proceeds to distinguish between the Christian religion and the Christian faith.
 The former is grounded in mere concepts of reason, the latter is made the foundation of a church.
 Service in such a church can take two forms: a service “rendered to the church in accordance with its historical faith;” or a service in accordance with “the practical and moral faith of reason.”
-(Ibid., 161) Speaking of the importance, then, of Christianity as a “learned religion,” Kant suggests:
+(Ibid., AA VI: 164) Speaking of the importance, then, of Christianity as a “learned religion,” Kant suggests: